suerion/AutomatedWorkcarts/README.md

 #### Will this plugin cause lag?

 This plugin's logic is optimized for performance and should not cause lag.
-However, workcarts moving along the tracks, regardless of whether a player or NPC is driving them, does incur some overhead.
+However, workcarts moving along the tracks does incur some overhead, regardless of whether a player or NPC is driving them.
 Therefore, having many automated workcarts may reduce server FPS.
-You can limit the number of automated workcarts with the `MaxConductors` configuration option.
+One way to address this is to limit the number of automated workcarts with the `MaxConductors` configuration option.

 #### Is this compatible with the Cargo Train Event plugin?

 Generally, yes.
-However, if all workcarts are automated, the Cargo Train Event will never start since it needs to select an idle workcart, so it's recommended to limit the number of automated workcarts using the `MaxConductors` configuration option, and/or by automating only specific workcarts based on their spawn location.
+However, if all workcarts are automated, the Cargo Train Event will never start since it needs to select an idle workcart, so it's recommended to limit the number of automated workcarts using the `MaxConductors` configuration option, and/or to automate only specific workcarts based on their spawn location using triggers.

 #### Is it safe to allow player workcarts and automated workcarts on the same tracks?